Estimate Time7 min

 3. What about borrowing to cover an emergency?

-In some cases, borrowing to pay for an emergency may be necessary if you don't have financial reserves to cover it.
-For instance, a home equity loan or line of credit could be an option, as well as credit cards.
-Note that it's extremely important to consider the potential consequences of borrowing against your home.
+In some cases, borrowing to pay for an emergency may be necessary if you don't have other financial reserves.
+For example, a home equity loan or line of credit could be an option, as well as credit cards.
+It's extremely important to consider the potential consequences of borrowing against your home.
 There may be financial, legal, tax, and estate implications.
 If you default on the loan, you could even lose your home.

 4 caveats: